ChelsiAlise/workingdogdatadash/README.md

 - [Google App Engine SDK for GO](https://cloud.google.com/appengine/docs/standard/go/download) -- used to build and deploy to App Engine.

-- Ideally a bash shell, again if you are on macOS or Linux oyu likely have this already.
+- Ideally a bash shell, again if you are on macOS or Linux you likely have this already.

 Steps: